Half Block For-Credit Offerings

 Instructor: Tim Nguyen, Visiting Assistant Professor

-Description: The study of the development and implementation of a personal finance and investment program.
+Description: The study of the development and implementation of a personal financial and investment program.
 Includes analysis of budgeting and tax planning, managing liquidity, financing large purchases, protecting assets and income, analyzing investment information, examining alternative investment types, and investing money for retirement.
-Graded Pass/Fail only.
-(Not offered 2022-23).
-0.5 unit
+There is no enrollment limit to this course and it is graded Pass/Fail only.

 Instructor: Jared Harris, Lecturer